vbalab/ysda/semester_02/cpp/notes.md

 ## Protocols

-**Protocol** - set of rules that determine how two or more entities in a communication system exchange data.
+**Protocol** - set of rules that determines how two or more entities in a communication system exchange data.

 Protocol specifies: Syntax & Semantics & Timing of messages